vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 - Practice social skills through roleplay e.g. networking event, job interview, first date etc.
 - Voicebots can be used to give people with disabilities a more accessible way to interact with ChatGPT.

+#### Example: Simulated counseling session

+First enable voice chat by clicking "Start Talking".<br>
+Then say: Please simulate a counseling session.
+I am the patient and you are a counselor.

 <br>

 ## System message